Safe Learning MPC with Limited Model Knowledge and Data: Distributionally Robust Model-Based learning-based control

-So, to recap, at each time step we compute model residuals with our most recent estimate $\theta(t)$ using our entire cumulative experience, compiling a unique empirical distribution $\hat{\mathbb{P}}$ corresponding to each individual chance constraint, and computing the value of $r^{(j)}$ in \eqref{eqn:ineq-reform} to reformulate the distributionally robust chance constraints.
+At each time step, we compute model residuals with our most recent estimate $\theta_{g;t}$ using predicted state transitions from our entire cumulative experience, compile a unique empirical distribution $\hat{\mathbb{P}}$ corresponding to each individual chance constraint, and compute the value of $r$ in \eqref{eqn:ineq-reform} to reformulate the distributionally robust chance constraints.
 We can begin the overall process with a small control horizon $N$, and gradually increase $N$ as we accumulate more and more data from experience.
 The residuals we compute are for horizon lengths of $1$ to $N$-steps, meaning the elements of $\bf{R}$ correspond to each of $i = 1,...,N$ step residuals.
 Then, we assemble a joint chance constraint where the elements of the column vector of the random variable are the $1\rightarrow N$ step residuals.
-We formulate the optimization program in this manner because, as we simulate farther along $N$ using our snapshot model parameterized by $\theta(t)$, the error of the state can potentially compound and affect the overall residual distribution.
+In \cite{Duan00}, authors pursue a DRO reformulation that utilizes a polytopic representation of the uncertainty set.
+Our formulation preserves scalability by isolating dependence on the random variable in the constraint.
+Our Appendix shows the logic that allows the cardinality of constraints to remain constant.

 Finally, when we conduct MPC, we replace the nominal constraints with their distributionally robust counterparts:

+Algorithm 1 describes the implementation of our MPC architecture coupled with the Wasserstein distributionally robust optimization scheme:

+The MPC program specified in (\ref{eqnLbC1}-\ref{eqnLbC5}) details the slight modifications made to (\ref{eqn:drftocp1}-\ref{eqn:drftocp5}) accommodating the coupled PoE component to our LbC framework.
+We discuss this in more detail in part F. of this section.

+One important note concerns a specific scenario of model adaptation where the true underlying system slowly changes.
+Our application of receding horizon control necessitates the use of a snapshot model in the prediction phase.
+This requires we assume the rate of change of the dynamics of the true plant is relatively small.
+In such conditions, however, the historical residuals we collect through measurements will slowly lose relevance.
+This issue can be easily reconciled with use of either a moving window of residuals, or with a proper forgetting scheme.
+In this paper, we propose a simple method to accommodate such cases.
+Since the focus of this paper is on \textit{tabula-rasa} learning-based control, we relegate the discussion of this additional framework to this paper's appendix.